spinnaker/spinnaker.github.io/guides/tutorials/codelabs/openstack-source-to-prod/index.md

 ![](create-app.png)

-### Create a security group
+### Create a firewall
-First we create a security group for your cluster.
-Navigate to the "SECURITY GROUPS" tab and click the *Create Security Group* button:
+First we create a firewall for your cluster.
+Navigate to the "FIREWALLS" tab and click the *Create Firewall* button:

 * Enter "test" for *Stack*.
 * Enter "http" for *Detail*.